bergercookie/Pump3000/docs/_build/html/_sources/getting-started.txt

    Downloading the software

-In order to **clone** the project the user must first make sure that git is installed on the platform.
+Alternatively the user can **clone** the project.
+In order to do that he must first make sure that git is installed on the platform.
 If it isn't then installing it requires issuing::

     sudo apt-get install git "for Linux users - command-line